 The Chili's brand continues to leverage technology to improve convenience for our guests and to create a digital guest experience that we believe will help us engage our guests more effectively.
-We relaunched our My Chili's Rewards program in fiscal 2018 and moved away from the points system that is characteristic of most retail and restaurant loyalty programs.
-With our new loyalty program we are able to give our loyalty members customized offers tied to their purchase behavior.
+With our loyalty program, we are able to give our loyalty members customized offers tied to their purchase behavior.
 We anticipate that guest loyalty programs will be a significant part of our marketing strategy going forward.
 We also have put greater emphasis on improving and advertising our To Go capabilities.
-In the second quarter of fiscal 2019, Chili's grew its To Go business by 20.3% compared to the same quarter in the prior year.
-To Go sales were approximately 12.3% of total Chili's To Go and dine-in sales by the end of the second quarter of fiscal 2019.
-We believe that guests will continue to prefer more convenience and options at Chili's that allow them to eat at home or other off premises locations, and we plan to continue investments in our digital guest experience and To Go capabilities.
+In the third quarter of fiscal 2019, Chili's grew its To Go business by 17.2% compared to the same quarter in the prior year.
+To Go sales were approximately 13.0% of total Chili's To Go and dine-in during the thirteen week period ended March 27, 2019.

 We believe that improvements at domestic Chili's will have a significant impact on the business; however, our results will also benefit through additional contributions from Maggiano's and our global Chili's business.
 Maggiano's opened one franchise location in the Dallas Fort Worth International Airport in the second quarter of fiscal 2019.
 Guests are responding favorably to the new Maggiano's location, and we intend to explore other opportunities to franchise Maggiano's in additional airport locations.
-During fiscal 2019, Maggiano's has been using technology and innovation in the front of the house to improve the accuracy of wait-time quotes to customers, and in the back of the house to improve labor efficiencies.
+During fiscal 2019, Maggiano's is using technology and innovation in the front of the house to improve the accuracy of wait-time quotes to customers, and in the back of the house to improve labor efficiencies.
 Additionally, Maggiano's has brought additional value to our carry out menu by offering customers the opportunity to "Double the Portion, Not the Price" by taking home a second portion of certain menu items for a reduced price.
-Guests also continue to show an increased preference for our carry out menu and delivery service.
-In the second quarter of fiscal 2019, Maggiano's grew its carry out business by 17.6% compared to the same quarter in the prior year.
+Maggiano's guests also continue to show an increased preference for our carry out menu and delivery service.
+In the thirteen week period ended March 27, 2019, Maggiano's grew its carry out business by 18.0% compared to the same quarter in the prior year.

-Our global Chili's business continues to grow with locations in 30 countries and two territories outside of the United States.
-Our international franchisees are expected to open between 26-30 new restaurants in fiscal 2019, including our first Chili's restaurant in China.
+Our global Chili's franchisees continue to open new locations, with Chili's having a presence in 29 countries and two territories outside of the United States.
+Our international franchisees are expected to open between 21-24 new restaurants in fiscal 2019, with our first Chili's restaurant opening in China this summer.
 We plan to strategically pursue expansion of Chili's internationally through development agreements with new and existing franchise partners.

-The following table details the number of restaurant openings and total restaurants open at period end and during the twenty-six week periods ended December 26, 2018 and December 27, 2017, respectively, and total full year projected openings in fiscal 2019:
+The following table details the number of restaurant openings during the thirteen and thirty-nine week periods ended March 27, 2019 and March 28, 2018, respectively, total full year projected openings in fiscal 2019, and the total restaurants open at each period end: